rym-oualha/CarRacing-V0_with_PPO/Report.md

 # Introduction

-For this project, you will train an car (agent) in a racing environment from the OpenAI Gym toolkit.
+For this project, you will train a car (agent) in a racing environment from the OpenAI Gym toolkit.
 Gym is used for developing and comparing reinforcement learning algorithms.

 Reward is -0.1 every frame and +1000/N for every track tile visited, where N is the total number of tiles in track.
 For example, if you have finished in 732 frames, your reward is 1000 - 0.1*732 = 926.8 points.